 This recipe is perfect for leftover corn on the cob.
 All you have to do is cut the corn right off of the cob into a measuring cup and then throw it into a pot.

 I used 4 corn cobs for this recipe – depending on the size of your corn cobs, you may need to use more or less.
-You can usually cut off about 3/4 of cup from each corn ear but my car cobs were a little small.
+You can usually cut off about 3/4 of cup from each corn ear but my corn cobs were a little small.

-I also made sure that the corn was cooked on the grill directly, and not just through the husk.
+I also made sure that the corn was cooked directly on the grill and not just through the husk.
 I think this gives a little smokiness to the cream corn.

 If you’re watching your calories, then don’t feel bad about removing the bacon.
 I don’t think its totally necessary, but just adds a little touch – probably the bacon fat. 🙂